 I found a reproduction fabric hood welting kit on the Kaiser Willys Auto Supply website.
 For those of you not familiar with this original part, it's a thick 3/4" woven fabric strip that installs along the top of the grill with 15 rivets, and it creates a seal/cushion between the hood and the grill.
 I purchased additional welting to use between the sides of the hood and the fenders, to prevent rubbing that could damage the paint due to body flex when off-road.

 To mount the hood, I installed an original CJ-2A hood hinge, and drilled the cowl using the hinge holes as a template.
+Unfortunately, once installed I found I couldn't close the hood without interference.
+As an alternative, I used a set of late model CJ hood hinges in black stainless steel and the fit and closure is perfect.
 To secure the hood, I purchased a set of Kentrol black stainless steel hood latches, positioned them, and drilled the mounting holes.
 Kaiser Willys also supplied the wood OEM-style hood block kit, which supports the windshield when folded forward, and the grill-mounted footman loop used to strap down the windshield.

 The various headlight mounting parts proved to be challenging.
 I had gotten a pair of headlight buckets and adjuster mounts with the rolling chassis.
 These turned out to be later model CJ-5 parts from the 1970 Renegade which are a smaller diameter with different mounting hole alignment.
 I found a pair of aftermarket buckets on eBay which required mounting hole adjustments but fit well.
 With a little modification, I was able to adapt the adjuster mounts to fit the buckets.
 I cleaned, sanded, and painted these parts before installation.
 For the small parts such as adjustment screws, headlight retaining rings, and new trim rings I again turned to Kaiser Willys.